-37.1 Policy.
+37.1 Policy .
 Town employees who use their own vehicles to conduct town business shall be reimbursed at the approved IRS rate per mile.
 Employees will also be reimbursed for payment of tolls upon submission of a receipt for such payment (not subject to taxes).
-The appropriate department head, under supervision of the Board of Selectmen, must approve these reimbursements prior to submission and approval by the Town Accountant.
+The appropriate department head, under supervision of the Board of Selectmen, must approve these reimbursements prior to submission and approval by the Town Accountant Approved by the Rehoboth Personnel Board July 8, 2014